The modified diagonal cycles of Hypergeometric curves: Acknowledgments

+The authors would like to express sincere gratitude to the anonymous referees for their many helpful comments.
 This article was written while the second author was visiting the University of Winnipeg.
 He would like to thank the Department of Mathematics and Statistics for their hospitality.
 The second author was supported by Waseda University Grant for Early Career Researchers (Project number: 2025E-041).
 This work was partially supported by the NSERC Discovery Grant ``Arithmetic and Geometry of Mixed Motives".